 The New Zealand electronic visa waiver will arrive in the applicants’ email inbox if the application is approved successfully, which should happen quickly, within 1 business day, in the majority of cases.
 Travellers are advised to apply for the NZeTA at least 3 business days in advance, to allow extra processing time in case they are asked to submit additional documents.
-The applicant can then print a copy of the New Zealand visa for Wellington to present to border control when they travel to New Zealand.
+The applicant can then print a copy of the NZeTA for Wellington to present to border control when they travel to New Zealand.

 Things to Do in Wellington New Zealand

-Once visitors check the New Zealand visa or NZeTA requirements and get the correct type of travel visa to Wellington, they can begin to plan their trip.
+Once visitors check NZeTA requirements and get the correct type of travel authorization to Wellington, they can begin to plan their trip.

 As well as being the main ferry port to travel to the South Island, Wellington is the seat of political power in the country and plays host to some impressive architecture.
 Tourists can visit the iconic Beehive in Wellington, or the Victorian-style Government Building, one of the largest wooden buildings in the world.